-\paragraph*{}The QI systems are usually obtained through deforming the `potential' term in the equation of motion of the concerned integrable systems perturbatively \cite{f1,O2}.
-However, this form of deformation may not be unique \cite{1}, especially for the NLS system.
-Then the curvature function of Eq. \ref{ZC} is obtained to identify the anomaly function ${\cal X}$, and it is found that $F_{tx}\propto{\cal X}\neq 0$ \cite{1}.
+\paragraph*{}The quasi-deformed systems are usually obtained through deforming the `potential' (nonlinear) term of the concerned integrable system perturbatively \cite{f1,O2}.
+However, this scheme of deformation may not be unique \cite{1}, especially for the NLS system.
+Then the curvature function of Eq. \ref{ZC} is obtained to identify the anomaly function ${\cal X}$ such that $F_{tx}\propto{\cal X}\neq 0$ \cite{1}.
 In order to achieve this, gauge transformation is performed under the characteristic $sl(2)$ loop algebra of the system and the equations of motion are utilized.